-Students must submit assignments online using WeBWorK.
+Students are expected to submit assignments online using WeBWorK.
 Late assignments will not be accepted.
-Assignments constitute 10% of your final grade.
-Working regularly on assignments is essential for success in this course.
-Students are also strongly encouraged to do as many problems as their time permits from the list of recommended problems included in this outline, as well as work on the practice exercises in WeBWorK and in MyLab Math.
+Assignments contribute 10% to your final grade.
+Working regularly on the assignments is essential for success in this course.
+Students are also strongly advised to do as many problems as possible from the list of recommended problems included in this outline, as well as work on the practice exercises in WeBWorK and in MyLab Math.